Mahm0udrabie/order-process/README.md

     - Use Laravel’s job batching to handle multiple orders simultaneously.
 ## Advanced Logging and Monitoring:
     - Integrate tools like Laravel Horizon or external monitoring services for better visibility into job processing.
-    - Asynchronous Processing with Queued Event Listeners:
     - Implement queued event listeners for more granular control over processing.